TobiasMue91/tobiasmue91.github.io/IDEAS.md

 - Online Mind Mapping: A simple mind mapping tool to organize and visualize ideas and concepts.
 - HTML Table Generator: A tool to create responsive HTML tables with customizable styles, rows, and columns.
 - CSS Transform Playground: A playground for experimenting with CSS transform properties, such as scale, rotate, and skew.
-- Image Comparison Slider: A tool to create before-and-after image sliders for visual comparison.
 - Browser Compatibility Checker: A tool to check the compatibility of HTML, CSS, and JavaScript features with various browser versions.
 - Online Pixel Art Editor: A simple editor for creating and exporting pixel art, with support for basic drawing tools and color palettes.
 - CSS Blend Modes Generator: A tool to experiment with different CSS blend modes on images or backgrounds.